ChamiduJ/create-react-app-gen/README.md

 # create-react-app-gen

-create-react-app compatible generator for react, create component, reducers, actions, etc.
+A `create-react-app` compatible generator for react.<br />
+You can create components, reducers, actions, with unit tests files.